Parton distributions with higher twist and jet power corrections: Conclusions

 The PDF sets with power corrections are made available in LHAPDF format~\cite{Buckley:2014ana} on the NNPDF website

 under the following names: \begin{flushleft} \ttfamily{ NNPDF40\_nnlo\_as\_01180\_ht \\ NNPDF40\_nnlo\_as\_01180\_mhou\_ht \\ NNPDF40\_an3lo\_as\_01180\_mhou\_ht . } \end{flushleft}

-After this work was completed, two other studies of higher twist in the context of PDF fits and $\alpha_s$ appeared \cite{Harland-Lang:2025wvm,Alekhin:2025qdj}.
-Neither of these consider higher twist for charge current processes, or linear power corrections to jet processes.

 \paragraph{Acknowledgements:} We would like to thank Gavin Salam for discussions at Gargnano in September 2023, where he emphasised the possible significance of linear power corrections to jet observables in global PDF fits.
 We would also like to thank the members of the NNPDF collaboration for insightful discussions during the course of this work.
-Finally, we are grateful to Felix Hekhorn for providing valuable feedback on the first draft of this manuscript.
+Finally, we are grateful to Felix Hekhorn and Emanuele Nocera for providing valuable feedback on the earlier drafts of this manuscript.
 R.D.B. and R.S. are supported by the Science and Technology Facilities Council (STFC) via grant awards ST/T000600/1 and ST/X000494/1.